CS2613-FA23/explorationactivity2-namneeeet/README.md

 #### What purpose does your program serve?

-    The program creates a simple game using image and color.
-The game is tetris and it'll utilize the pandas library for the scoring system.
+    The program creates a simple game (tetris) using various functionalities from pygame.
+The game also utilizes the pandas library for the scoring system.

 #### What would be some sample input/output?
     The output for this exploration will be a tetris game for 2 players to compete against each other